Photo by Paul Bica

 In order to prevent investors from renting out apartments full-time on Airbnb, San Francisco limits the number of days a unit can be occupied by short term renters to 90 days.
 Last November, 45% of voters supported a ballot measure that, if it passed, would have reduced that cap to 75 days.

-In New York, it’s illegal to rent out an apartment in a residential building if the owner is not home, which makes the businesses of most professional investors in the city illegal.
+In New York, it’s illegal to rent out an apartment in a residential building if the owner is not home.
 Meanwhile, a number of resort towns have banned short term rentals outright, and critics question whether the decentralized short term rental model can ensure safety without the regulations that exist for hotels.

 Scott Shatford has been tracking the profitability of investments in Airbnb properties, which can be dependent on the regulatory environment of a given city.
 As the CEO of Airdna, an Airbnb data and analytics company, Shatford explains, "One of the interesting trends that we see with the short-term rental investments is a shift towards secondary markets, where there is less regulation and more untapped opportunities."